tombly/analog-b/README.md

 # analog-b
 A simple analog clock face for the Fitbit Sense smartwatch.
+It includes the day of the week, date, and heart rate.

 ![720P (HD)](https://user-images.githubusercontent.com/6111417/130339589-32f7cd21-2aaa-4527-b2ac-3ea9092328df.png)